Our Team

 Biggest Accomplishment: The birth of his daughter

-Favorite Crossfit workout: Cindy
+Favorite workout: Cindy

 Favorite strength movement: Pull ups